victorhu3/rcj-rescue-scoring/README-EN.md

 # RoboCup Junior Rescue Scoring System
-This is a scoring system used in RoboCup Junior's rescue competition.
+This is a scoring system used in RoboCupJunior's rescue line & maze competition.

 ## Demo